gvwilson/thirdbit/fiction/iffy/index.md

 She chewed each mouthful a dozen times as she swiped through videos of volleyball games on the little app in her room.
-It wasn't quite the game she remembered—players were apparently now allowed to use their feet as well as their hands—but it was the distraction she needed.
+It wasn't quite the game she remembered—players were apparently now allowed to use bats as well as their hands—but it was the distraction she needed.

 Later,
 lying in the dark as she waited for sleep to come,